Skr3d3/semester-project-1/README.md

 My suggestions are either the Live Server plugin for Visual Studio Code, or a more advanced program like XXAMP for either [Windows](https://www.apachefriends.org/faq_windows.html) or [Linux](https://www.apachefriends.org/faq_linux.html)

+## License

+This is available under the MIT license.
+See the LICENSE file for more info.

 ## Contributing